Guarenn History, Family Crest & Coats of Arms

 Hamelin de Warenne, Earl of Warenne or Surrey (d.
 1202), was an illegitimate son of Geoffrey 'Plantagenet,' Count of Anjou (d.
 1151), and was therefore half-brother of Henry II.
 "His importance dates from the rich marriage which he was enabled to make by the goodwill of his half-brother the king.
 In 1163 or 1164 he married Isabella de Warenne.
 Hamelin is henceforward called 'Comes de Warenne' and lord of his wife's great estates in Yorkshire, Surrey, Sussex, and Norfolk. "

 John de Warenne, Earl of Surrey or Earl Warenne (1231?-1304), was the son of William de Warenne, Earl of Warenne or Surrey (d.
 1240.)
 His son was John de Warenne Earl of Surrey and Sussez, or Earl Warenne (1286-1347.)

 Poynton in Chester, "anciently called Ponynton and Poynington, remained in the possession of the male line of the family of Warren from the reign of Edward III. till the year 1801, when it terminated in Sir George Warren, K.B., from whose daughter, Viscountess Bulkeley, the manor passed by will to the Hon.
 Frances Maria Warren, afterwards Lady Vernon, who was succeeded by her son the present lord. "

-Important Dates for the Guarenn family
+Early History of the Guarenn family

 This web page shows only a small excerpt of our Guarenn research.
 Another 162 words (12 lines of text) covering the years 1138, 1148, 1399, 1563, 1609, 1580, 1628, 1620, 1581, 1605, 1604, 1617, 1694 and 1617 are included under the topic Early Guarenn History in all our PDF Extended History products and printed products wherever possible.